Smart buildings, explained – here’s what they mean for the built environment

 3. The Edge, Amsterdam, Netherlands

-The Edge, while not as famous as some of the other examples of intelligent buildings listed, is perhaps the most revolutionary.
+The Edge, while not as famous as some of the other examples of intelligent structures listed, is perhaps the most revolutionary.
 It’s so revolutionary, in fact, that it received a 98.4% sustainability rating from British green building certification agency BREEAM – the highest rating ever awarded.

 The most interesting feature of The Edge is that it has its own smartphone app, which connects to your schedule, recognises when you arrive, books you a desk, and alters a room’s environmental conditions to your preferences.